-March 25-27, 2012, CRS spent $674.14 upon being “deployed to Sanford, FL, to work marches, demonstrations, and rallies related to the shooting and death of an African-American teen by a neighborhood watch captain.”
+March 25-27, 2012, CRS spent $674.14 upon being “deployed to Sanford, Fla., to work marches, demonstrations, and rallies related to the shooting and death of an African-American teen by a neighborhood watch captain.”

-March 25-28, 2012, CRS spent $1,142.84 “in Sanford, FL to work marches, demonstrations, and rallies related to the shooting and death of an African-American teen by a neighborhood watch captain.”
+March 25-28, 2012, CRS spent $1,142.84 “in Sanford, Fla. to work marches, demonstrations, and rallies related to the shooting and death of an African-American teen by a neighborhood watch captain.”

-April 11-12, 2012, CRS spent $552.35 in Sanford, FL “to provide technical assistance for the preparation of possible marches and rallies related to the fatal shooting of a 17-year-old African American male.”
+April 11-12, 2012, CRS spent $552.35 in Sanford, Fla. “to provide technical assistance for the preparation of possible marches and rallies related to the fatal shooting of a 17-year-old African American male.”

 The revelations from Judicial Watch underscore the political motivation behind the prosecution of George Zimmerman, and the corrupt nature of the Obama administration in general and the DoJ under Eric Holder specifically.

 CRS was set up under the DoJ as a result of the 1964 Civil Rights Act, and ostensibly serves as “the Department’s ‘peacemaker’ for community conflicts and tensions arising from differences of race, color and national origin,” according to its official website.
 CRS allegedly “does not take sides among disputing parties,” however, Judicial Watch found evidence this little-known unit of the DoJ “took an active role in working with those demanding the prosecution of Zimmerman.”

 As AMERICAN FREE PRESS goes to the printer, repeated calls to CRS for an official response to charges that the federal government had assisted demonstrators have not been returned.